 Bullying of fellow students will not be tolerated.
-A confirmed bullying incident may include, but is not limited to, the following disciplinary consequences for elementary students:
+A confirmed bullying incident may include, but is not limited to, the following disciplinary consequences for students:

 - 1. The student will be expected to apologize either in writing or in person. - 2.
 The teacher and students will have a private talk about the incident and the teacher will notify parents. - 3.
 The student may be assigned an in-school service/restitution project. - 4.
 The teacher/Principal will work with the student to create a restitution plan. - 5.
 A parent conference will be scheduled with the Principal. - 6.
-Suspension.

-7. Expulsion.
+Disciplinary probation accompanied by an improvement plan - 7.
+Suspension. - 8.
+Expulsion.